erhhung/ncric-alprs/README.md

 # download dev.tfvars from S3 bucket if you don't have one
 aws s3 cp s3://alprs-tfstate-dev/tfstate/dev.tfvars config/

+# explicit -target is only necessary if provisioning the tfstate for the first time
 terraform apply -var-file config/dev.tfvars -target aws_ses_domain_dkim.astrometrics

 terraform apply -var-file config/dev.tfvars
 ```